fluidos-project/FLUIDOS-LiveGrid/README.md

-# FLUIDOS-LiveGrid
+# FLUIDOS LiveGrid

+**Tagline:** Operational Testbed of Interconnected FLUIDOS Nodes with Live Dashboard

+## Overview

-LiveGrid is a geo-distributed testbed of FLUIDOS nodes with a live dashboard, showcasing hybrid orchestration, energy-aware service deployment, and coordination between local edge and remote cloud resources.
+FLUIDOS LiveGrid is a real-world, geographically distributed testbed composed of interconnected FLUIDOS nodes and a live monitoring dashboard.

+It demonstrates an energy-aware orchestration mechanism that enables:

+- Local edge nodes to extend their execution capabilities by leveraging remote cloud clusters.
+- A central orchestrator to optimize and coordinate service deployments across edge devices.